 What's interesting is how the die sizes and other features line up.
-Big Navi / RDNA2 adds support for ray tracing and some other tech, which require quite a few transistors.
+Big Navi / RDNA2 adds support for ray tracing and other DX12 Ultimate features, which requires quite a few transistors.
 The very large Infinity Cache is also going to use up a huge chunk of die area, but it also helps overcome potential bandwidth limitations caused by the somewhat narrow 256-bit bus width on Navi 21.
-Note that Nvidia has opted for a 320-bit bus on the 3080 and 384-bit on the 3090, plus faster GDDR6X memory, so Nvidia has much higher raw bandwidth, but it comes at the cost of higher power requirements and a larger die size.
+Ultimately, Navi 23 ends up with a slightly smaller die than Navi 10, but with similar performance and the additional new features.